-ChemStation spectra are stored on disk in binary files with the suffix .SD for samples and .STD for standards.
+ChemStation data is stored on disk in binary files with the suffix .SD for samples and .STD for standards.
 These files are in fact copies of the register structure where the spectral data is held.
 They contain one or more spectra and all information about the spectra and samples that is available.
 A file browser lets you view the number of spectra in the selected file and the sample name, date, and time of the first spectrum.

-ChemStation results are stored using a binary file format with the file extension .SR.
-Result files contain all spectral data and the method parameter.
-The file browser provides additional information about the result file.
 In addition to its own file format the ChemStation can import and export data in a variety of other file formats.